 Invisible fences are not without critics, however.
 Although the shock your pet receives is quite faint—roughly the same as getting a static shock from carpeting—it is still an electrical shock, and some animal-rights advocates are deeply critical of such systems.

-In addition to these two drawbacks of invisible fences, there are others.
+In addition to these benefits and drawbacks of invisible fences, there are others:

 - You won't lose your view.
 There is no physical barrier to block the scenery.

 - You can make the fence as large or small as you want.
 If you live on a large property, you can extend the fence as far as your property lines allow to give your dog room to roam, and the cost of installation won't be much more.